nixworks/public/news/2007/09/6/index.md

 ##### Czech Republic
 ### [ A study published by United States and Czech researchers claims that there is a 90% chance that the object that caused the Chicxulub crater in Mexico's Yucatn Peninsula and probably led to the extinction of the dinosaurs came from the Baptistina family of asteroids. ](/news/2007/09/6/a-study-published-by-united-states-and-czech-researchers-claims-that-there-is-a-90-chance-that-the-object-that-caused-the-chicxulub-crater.md)
-_Context: Baptistina family, dinosaur, Czech Republic, Chicxulub crater, Yucatn Peninsula, asteroid_
+_Context: asteroid, Chicxulub crater, Czech Republic, dinosaur, Yucatn Peninsula, Baptistina family_

 ##### APEC
 ### [ The President of the People's Republic of China Hu Jintao and Prime Minister of Australia John Howard agree to six deals including an agreement whereby the PRC will purchase A$35 billion worth of liquefied natural gas from Woodside Petroleum. ](/news/2007/09/6/the-president-of-the-people-s-republic-of-china-hu-jintao-and-prime-minister-of-australia-john-howard-agree-to-six-deals-including-an-agree.md)